WETA | October 20, 2021

 WETA Engages People of All Ages in the Joy of Lifelong Learning

-For more than 50 years, WETA Television and Classical WETA 90.9 FM have been the Greater Washington community’s source for high-quality, educational public media.
+For nearly 60 years, WETA and Classical WETA have served Virginia, Maryland and the District of Columbia with high-quality, educational cultural, news and public affairs programs and services.
 Combined Federal Campaign and workplace giving contributions from individual community members have provided vital support to help make WETA’s public service possible.

-An independent, not-for-profit public broadcaster and producer, WETA’s mission is to share programs of intellectual integrity and cultural merit that pique the audience’s curiosity and interest in the world around them, providing opportunities for lifelong learning for all who seek enrichment, inspiration and information.
+An independent, not-for-profit public broadcaster and producer, WETA’s mission is to produce and distribute content of intellectual integrity and cultural merit that pique the audience’s curiosity and interest in the world around them, providing opportunities for lifelong learning for all who seek enrichment, inspiration and information.

 As a non-profit, WETA relies on members of the community to support the company’s mission of service.
 It is the collective support of members, donors, listeners, viewers, parents, teachers and many others that sustains WETA’s important work.